 Infertility is invariably associated with psychological stress related not only to the diagnostic and therapeutic procedures themselves but also to repeated cycles of hope and loss associated with each new procedure or cycle of treatment that does not result in the birth of a child.
 These feelings are often combined with a sense of isolation from friends and family.
 Counseling and stress-management techniques should be introduced early in the evaluation of infertility.
 Importantly, infertility and its treatment do not appear to be associated with long-term psychological sequelae.
 FEMALE CAUSES

 Abnormalities in menstrual function constitute the most common cause of female infertility.
-These ...
+These disorders, ...